zombodb/zombodb/TUTORIAL.md

 tutorial=#
 ```

 From here, it's just a matter of coming up with a full-text query to answer your question.
-See the [Query Syntax documentation](QUERY-DSL.md) for details on what the full-text query syntax can do.
+See the [Query Syntax documentation](QUERY-SYNTAX.md) or the [DSL Query Builder documenation](QUERY-DSL.md) for details on what the full-text query syntax can do.

 ## Summary